 Changes that trigger stress can be mild, such as riding a rollercoaster, competing for a promotion at work, or watching a scary movie.
 Major changes can include an unexpected loss, a wedding or divorce, or exposure to physical harm.

-The National Institutes of Health (NIH) indicates that there are three main types of stress, each carrying varying risks to your physical or mental health.
+The National Institutes of Health indicate three main types of stress, each carrying varying risks to physical or mental health.

-• Routine stress comes with the pressures of day-to-day life, such as work and family obligations
+- Routine stress that comes with the pressures of day-to-day life, such as work and family obligations

-• Stress brought about by an unexpected change outside of your normal routine, such as divorce, financial issues, or a sudden change in employment status
+- Stress brought about by an unexpected change outside of normal routines, such as divorce, financial issues, or a sudden change in employment status

 Not all stress is bad.
-In fact, many of the responses to stress such as quickened heartbeat, increased breath intake, and heightened brain function are all responses aimed to help a person survive a dangerous situation.
-Some stressors can even be positive, and motivate a person to be successful at work or achieve a hard-to-reach goal.
+In fact, many of the responses to stress, such as quickened heartbeat, increased breath intake, and heightened brain function, are all responses to help a person survive a dangerous situation.
+Some stressors can even be positive and motivate a person to be successful at work or achieve a hard-to-reach goal.